 The most important thing to evaluate before selecting your door is the space of your home and patio.
 The worst thing that can happen is plotting out your perfect entrance, only to find that the door swings right into your couch.
 For a French door, you need to evaluate the swing radius and consider that space as now off-limits within your home.
 Does that take up too much valuable floor space?
 Then a sliding door is probably your best option.
 These compact options only take up the space of the wall.
 Your French door can also be configured to swing in and out.

 You’ll also need to consider how you’ll be moving through the doors.
 With two doors that can open, the French door enables you to move objects, furniture, and people in and out of your home much easier.

 After addressing these practical concerns, it’s time to think about how the door will complement the aesthetics of your home.
 French doors provide many more options for intricate designs and varied motifs, allowing you to easily tailor them to many styles.
 But overwhelmingly, they are associated with more traditional architecture.
 If your home is in a traditional style, a sliding door might stick out, so you should consider how prominent it will be before making your selection.

 If carefully integrated into a contemporary design, a sliding door can feel sleek, almost like a seamless part of the wall.
 In addition, the sliding door allows in much more natural light.

 Energy Efficiency and Climate

 As with any door in your home, your patio door has a significant impact on the overall energy efficiency of your home.
-In this regard French patio doors have slight edge, as they can be designed with minimal glass and more secure materials.
+In this regard, French patio doors have a slight edge, as they can be designed with minimal glass and more secure materials.

 If you live in an area with particularly volatile weather like heavy winds, blizzards, or rain, French doors are risky.
 If moisture clings to the material, it can cause cracks, warping, or other damage, and strong winds can suddenly damage or break your hinges.